 The angle of the milk collection bottle is also different than others.
 It allows you to sit back and relax while pumping instead of leaning forward, which is good when you are trying to relax.

 Something to note is that even being dishwasher safe, this is not as easy to clean as some of the others.
-You’ll need to clean the nooks and crannies before putting it in the dishwasher, which can be a challenge.
+You’ll need to clean the nooks and crannies before putting them in the dishwasher, which can be a challenge.
 Additionally, the handle might start to squeak if milk solids are left behind (which is possible because of the difficulty of cleaning).

-- Soft massage cushion to stimulate flow
+- Soft massage cushion to stimulate the flow

 - More comfortable than some other models